Edgar Wind

-Edgar Wind (/wɪnd/; 14 May 1900 – 12 September 1971) was a German-born British interdisciplinary art historian, specializing in iconology in the Renaissance era.
+Edgar Wind (/wɪnd/; 14 May 1900 – 12 September 1971) was a British interdisciplinary art historian, specializing in iconology in the Renaissance era.
 He was a member of the school of art historians associated with Aby Warburg and the Warburg Institute as well as the first Professor of art history at Oxford University.

 Wind is best remembered for his research in allegory and the use of pagan mythology during the 15th and 16th centuries, and for his book on the subject, Pagan Mysteries in the Renaissance.

 Biography

 Wind was born in Berlin, Germany, one of the two children of Maurice Delmar Wind, an Argentinian merchant of Russian Jewish ancestry, and his Romanian wife Laura Szilard.

 He received a thorough training in mathematics and philosophical studies, both at his Gymnasium in Charlottenburg, and then at university in Berlin, Freiburg, and Vienna.
 He completed his dissertation in Hamburg, where he was Erwin Panofsky's first student.

-Wind left to teach briefly in the United States for financial reasons (he had a two-year appointment at the University of North Carolina from 1925–27), but then returned to Hamburg as a research assistant.
+Wind left to teach briefly in the United States for financial reasons (he had a two-year appointment at the University of North Carolina from 1925 to 1927), but then returned to Hamburg as a research assistant.
 It was there that he got to know Aby Warburg, and was instrumental in moving the Warburg Library out of Germany to London during the Nazi period.
 Warburg's influence on Wind's own methods was significant.

 Once in London, Wind taught and became involved with the Warburg Institute, helping found the Journal of the Warburg and Courtauld Institute in 1937.
 During the war he returned to the US and remained there, holding several teaching positions, at New York University, University of Chicago, and Smith College.
 He received a Guggenheim Fellowship in 1950.

 In 1955, Wind returned to England and became Oxford University's first professor of art history, a position he occupied until his retirement in 1967.
 He died in London.
 A reading room in Oxford's new Sackler Library is dedicated to him, where his works are stored.
 Wind, although considered a classicist and Renaissance expert, staunchly defended modern art, unlike many of his colleagues: "If modern art is sometimes shrill," he said, "it is not the fault of the artist alone.
 We all tend to raise our voices when we speak to persons who are getting deaf."

 Oxford University's student art and art history society is named after him.

+In 2021, Bernardino Branca and Fabio Tononi founded the Edgar Wind Journal (ISSN 2785-2903).